A remark on norm inflation for nonlinear wave equations: Norm inflation for NLW

 \begin{proposition} Let $\M=\R^d$ or $\T^d$, $k\geq 2$ be an integer, $s<0$, and fix $u_0,u_1\in \mathcal{S}(\M)$.
 Then, for any $n\in \mathbb{N}$, there exists a smooth solution $u_n$ to the NLW~\eqref{NLW1} and $t_{n}\in (0, \frac{1}{n})$ such that

 \end{proposition}

 From density and diagonal arguments, Theorem \ref{THM:NI} follows from Proposition \ref{PROP:NI}.
 See \cite{Xia, O17} for the details.

 Thus, the remaining part of this paper is devoted to the proof of Proposition \ref{PROP:NI}.
+While the argument closely follows \cite[Section 3]{O17}, we will detail it here in order to make this paper self-contained.
 In the following, we fix $\vec{u}_0 =(u_0,u_1)$ with $u_0, u_1 \in \mathcal{S}(\M)$.
 In Subsection \ref{SUBSEC:31}, we prove multilinear estimates for each term in the power series expansion.
 Moreover, by observing high-to-low energy transfer and resonant interaction, we show a crucial lower bound for the first multilinear term.
 We then present the proof of Proposition \ref{PROP:NI} in Subsection \ref{SUBSEC:32}.